enyone/cvavr/README.md

 Just some old microcontroller hobby projects from 2005-2006, propably useless crap without a schematics but feel free to learn something...
+PCB's of these projects are still available so I can send some photos etc.

 #### hkello ####